 Posting the Form: This form must be conspicuously posted on the institution's primary website on the same page the reports of the IHE's activities as to the emergency financial aid grants to students made with funds from the IHE's allocation under (a)(1) of the CARES Act, CRRSAA, and ARP (Student Aid Portion) are posted.
 It must be posted as a digital PDF.
 No handwritten or scanned PDFs are allowed.
 Please refrain from adding additional material to the uploaded form.
 The PDF must be named in the following manner: [8- digit OPEID][Survey Name][Quarter/Year][Date of Release].
 For example, 01177600_HEERF_Q32021_101021.
 The 8-digit OPEID can be found at the DAPIP website or the NCES website.
 In the event a DUNS number applies to multiple OPEIDs, use the OPEID for the campus with the highest enrollment.
 The quarter pertains to the calendar year, following the same cadence the reporting periods follows.
 The date of release should be reported as the deadline for form submission, 10 days after the end of each reporting period.
 A new separate form must be posted covering each quarterly reporting period (September 30, December 31, March 31, June 30), concluding after either (1) posting the quarterly report ending September 30, 2023 or (2) when an institution has expended and liquidated all (a)(1) Institutional Portion, (a)(2), and (a)(3) funds and checks the "final report" box.
 IHEs must post this quarterly report form no later than 10 days after the end of each calendar quarter (October 10, January 10, April 10, July 10).
-Each quarterly report must be separately maintained in a PDF document linked directly from the IHE's HEERF reporting must be conspicuously noted after initial posting and the date of the change must be noted in the "Date of Report" line.
+Each quarterly report must be separately maintained in a PDF document linked directly from the IHE's HEERF reporting webpage.
+Reports must be maintained for at least three years after the submission of the final report per 2 CFR § 200.333.
+Any changes or updates after initial posting must be conspicuously noted after initial posting and the date of the change must be noted in the "Date of Report" line.